hashicorp/terraform/website/source/docs/providers/cloudstack/r/egress_firewall.html.markdown

 The following arguments are supported:

-* `ipaddress` - (Required) The IP address for which to create the firewall rules.
+* `network` - (Required) The network for which to create the egress firewall rules.
 Changing this forces a new resource to be created.

 * `managed` - (Optional) USE WITH CAUTION!
-If enabled all the firewall rules for this IP address will be managed by this resource.
+If enabled all the egress firewall rules for this network will be managed by this resource.
 This means it will delete all firewall rules that are not in your config! (defaults false)

 * `rule` - (Optional) Can be specified multiple times.
 Each rule block supports fields documented below.
 If `managed = false` at least one rule is required!